Exploring non-Euclidean photonics: Pseudosphere microlaser: Solutions of the wave equation with Dirichlet boundary conditions

-for $i \in [\![1, N ]\!]$.
-Therefore, we obtain a system of linear equations that can be written with matrix notations as
+After a discretization protocol explained in App. \ref{appendix:der_wave_eq}, we obtain a system of linear equations that can be written with matrix notations as

-where the notation $H = T + V$ has been used. $T$ is a tridiagonal matrix which accounts for the kinetic energy term described by expression (\ref{eq:discret}) and the effective potential is represented by the diagonal matrix $V$.
-The explicit expressions of the matrices are given in App. \ref{appendix:der_wave_eq}.
-The operator $H$ is then equivalent to the Hamiltonian operator of a quantum mechanical system.
+where the notation $\mathcal{H} = \mathcal{T} + \mathcal{V}$ has been used. $\mathcal{T}$ is a tridiagonal matrix which accounts for the kinetic energy term described by expression (\ref{eq:discret}) and the effective potential is represented by the diagonal matrix $\mathcal{V}$.
+The operator $\mathcal{H}$ is then equivalent to the Hamiltonian operator of a quantum mechanical system.

-The problem of finding the wave functions and the corresponding wavenumbers $k R_0$ has been turned into finding the eigenvectors and the eigenvalues of the tridiagonal matrix $H$.
+The problem of finding the wave functions and the corresponding wavenumbers $k R_0$ has been turned into finding the eigenvectors and the eigenvalues of the tridiagonal matrix $\mathcal{H}$.
 It can be done by using the Relatively Robust Representations method implemented on Python in the \texttt{scipy} library.
 Similarly to the disk, modes are denominated by two integers, $m$ and $p$.
 For a given azimuthal number $m \in \mathbb{Z}$, there are several solutions indexed by the radial number $p \in \mathbb{N}^{*}$.
-Some examples of eigen wavefunctions are shown in Fig. \ref{fig:analytic_trumpet}(a).
-They ressemble WGM in a flat disk.
+Some examples of wave functions are shown in Fig. \ref{fig:analytic_trumpet}(a).
+They ressemble WGMs in a flat disk.

-Using this numerical approach for $u_{max}=3$, we found about 4000 eigenenergies from $kR_0 = 75$ to $k R_0 = 150$.
+Using this numerical approach for $u_{max}=3$ and $N=9400$ discretization points, we found about 4000 eigenenergies from $kR_0 = 75$ to $k R_0 = 150$.
 By comparison with the Weyl formula (see App. \ref{sec:Weyl}), we then obtained 98.5\% of the eigenvalues in this range.
-The Nearest Neighbour Spacing Distribution (NNSD) was calculated based on the method described in App. \ref{sec:NNSD} and is plotted in Fig. \ref{fig:analytic_trumpet}(b).
+The Nearest-Neighbour Spacing Distribution (NNSD) was calculated based on the method described in App. \ref{sec:NNSD} and is plotted in Fig. \ref{fig:analytic_trumpet}(b).
 It exhibits a Poissonian distribution as expected for integrable systems \cite{BGS}.\\

 To conclude this section, as the tractoid is rotationally symmetric, its wave equation is separable.
-Its radial part verifies a modified Bessel equation of imaginary order.
-Its solutions are similar to the wavefunctions of the flat disk, at least near the bottom of the effective potential, at the boundary $u=0$.
+Its radial part solves a modified Bessel equation.
+Its solutions are similar to the wave functions of the flat disk, at least near the bottom of the effective potential, at the boundary $u=0$.
 This corroborates and enlightens the observation of lasing WGMs in experiments.